Architecture in Helsinki: 2006-2008: Line-up changes, We Died, They Remixed and Places Like This

 Even though the group's name includes Finland's capital Helsinki, they first played there at the Flow Festival in August 2007: "When we were in Norway at the end of last year there were a few Finnish interviewers who came to interview us mainly about the name.
 I think they were quite perplexed.
 To us, the name means having to answer many questions and inquiries about the name, which I guess, is entirely understandable," Sam Perry said.

 The band also issued other singles, "Debbie", "Hold Music", and "Like It Or Not".
 At the ARIA Music Awards of 2007, "Heart It Races" was nominated as "Single of the Year".
 "Heart It Races" and "Hold Music" were listed in the 2007 Triple J Hottest 100 at No. 19 and No. 36, respectively.
-In 2007, they did a Take Away Show acoustic video session, shot by Vincent Moon.

 During the ensemble's New Year's Eve performance on 1 January 2008, they came on at midnight and announced that it was James Cecil's last show with Architecture in Helsinki.
 After leaving the band, Cecil provided backing vocals, engineering and mixing for Kes Band's 2008 album Kes Band, and drums for Qua's 2011 release Q&A.